 The issues are familiar; so familiar that they scarcely need repeating.
 New Zealand’s population is ageing.
+This is not a bad or a good thing – it is something that will influence the way the economy develops.
 Those above the state pension age will about double in number, as will the annual cost of the pensions they expect to receive, if current settings persist.
-Those under the pension age may increase in number but will reduce as a proportion of the population.
-That demographic shift could see relative falls in real economic output, tax collections and growth prospects.
+Those under the state pension age may also increase in number but will reduce as a proportion of the population.
+That demographic shift might see relative falls in real economic output, tax collections and growth prospects, all else being equal.
+Of course, all else will not be equal as that is not how we expect the economy to develop.

-Healthcare costs are expected to follow a similar trajectory to pension costs.
+Healthcare costs are expected to follow a similar trajectory to pension costs and historically have been greater than pension costs.

 It seems that a perfect financial and fiscal storm might unfold over the next two to three decades.